 coyote8199 at wildblue dot net

-Training will take place the summer of 2011, with a date to be announced.
+Training will take place at a date to be announced.

 What to do if a Natural Disaster Happens to Your Tree Farm

 Just before the recent severe weather events that took place in and around Almsville, Oregon in early December of 2010, the USDA Farm Service Agency’s (FSA) announced their Emergency Forest Restoration Program (EFRP).